 - Data analysis including conversion rate analysis

-Each of these areas adds significant value and contributes substantially to a chiropractor’s marketing success online.
+Each of these areas adds significant value and contributes substantially to an integrated chiropractor’s marketing success online.
 The typical ROI for digital marketing is 5 to 1, meaning you will generate $5 in revenue for every $1 invested.
 A very good agency will help you increase your ROI to between 10 and 15 to 1.
-Search engine optimization and a very good marketing funnel normally provide the best ROI for chiropractors.
+Search engine optimization and a very good marketing funnel normally provide the best ROI for an integrated chiropractor.
 We typically return between 25 and 75 to 1 for our clients and in several cases, over 200 to 1.

-Try this to see one of the newest techniques to get potential patients engaged.
+Try this to see one of the newest techniques to get potential patients engaged and increase your ROI.

 If your budget precludes you from adding all of these to your marketing campaign at one time, where should you start?

-The starting point will vary depending on your marketing budget.
+The starting point will vary depending on your budget.
 We’re taught in business school that 14% of your revenue should be allocated to marketing.
-Our agency works with more than 40 chiropractic practices across the country, and in our experience, those that allocate 14% to marketing do very well.
+Our medical marketing agency works with more than 40 integrated chiropractic practices across the country, and in our experience, those that allocate 14% do very well.
 If you are forced to allocate more than 14%, this may indicate an issue in the effectiveness of the marketing itself or the way the staff handles the “leads” that are being generated.

 If you are allocating less than 14% of your revenue to marketing, you are shorting yourself, and your marketing efforts will likely be significantly less effective than they should be.